cirosantilli/linux-cheat/od.md

 View byte values byte by byte in octal and other bases.

-Sanest usage: view bytes in hexadecimal:
+The most useful command for inputs which are mostly ASCII is:

+    printf "ab\n\x10" | od -c

+Which interprets all ASCII chars or those that have standard backslash escapes, and prints the others as numbers:

+    0000000   a   b  \n 020
+    0000004

+Note however how octal notation is used for the numbers TODO can this be converted to HEX or DEC?

+The best option for files which are not mostly ASCII is:

-    echo -n ab | od -Ax -tx1
+    printf "ab\n\x10" | od -Ax -tx1

+Which outputs:

+    000000 61 62 0a 10
+    000004

-For interactive uses, you should either:
+For interactive uses, consider either:

-- use another utility such as `hd` (non-POSIX) which has saner defaults
+- using another utility such as `hd` (non-POSIX) which has saner defaults
-- have an alias which sets sane flags:
+- having an alias which sets sane flags:

         alias ods='od -Ax -tx1'